-The James Reserve is located in a remote wilderness setting (12 ha, 29 acres), surrounded entirely by the San Bernardino National Forest.
+The James Reserve is located in a remote wilderness setting (12 ha, 29 acres) surrounded entirely by the San Bernardino National Forest.
 The nearest services are 7 miles away.
-There are no public utilities except for telephone, we produce our own electricity using solar photovoltaics and generator.
+There are no public utilities except for telephone.
+The reserve produces its own electricity via solar photovoltaic cells and generators.
 There is also a well on site with 10,000 gallons of water storage.
-Therefore power, heating, and water are very limited and require constant conservation by our users.
-Our satellite reserve, Oasis de los Osos Preserve (65 ha, 160 acres), is also located in Riverside County, approximately 12 miles northwest of Palm Springs.
-There are no facilities at Oasis.
+Power, heating, and water are very limited and require constant conservation by users.

 Resident staff live on-site, and are available for assistance.
-Staff offices are located in the Trailfinder Lodge.
-Roads are plowed during the winter, but we highly recommend calling ahead for road conditions.
-The California Highway Patrol requires that you always carry snow chains during the winter months.
+Staff offices are located in the Trailfinders Lodge.
+Roads are plowed in the winter, but we highly recommend calling ahead for road conditions.
+The California Highway Patrol requires drivers to carry snow chains during winter months.

 - Sleeping bag, pillow and towel, etc.

 - Food (the reserve is fully stocked with pots, pans, plates, and utensils)

 - Flashlight or headlamp

 - A tent and sleeping pad if camping

 Fees are charged for overnight accommodations at Trailfinders Lodge, three smaller modular cabins, the campgrounds, and the stand-alone classroom.
 Fees include use of semi-private dormitory rooms, communal bathrooms with showers, kitchen with cooking supplies, desks, a small museum with herbarium and animal collections (skins), wireless Internet access within all our buildings and many outdoor areas, and access to Reserve databases.
 The fees schedule for use of the facilities can be found here.